bstascavage/plexReport/README.md

 `api_key` - Your Plex API key.
 Required.

+`sections` - Array of sections to report on.
+If field is not set, will report on all TV and movie sections.
+Format is ['section1', 'section2'].
+Optional.

 ###### mail
 `address` - Address of your smtp relay server.  (ie smtp.gmail.com).
 Required.